 If the product information and voucher information are different, please be sure to use it according to the information written on the voucher.

-A must see in Paris,
+A must-see in Paris,

-The most gorgeous in Europe,
+The most magnificent in Europe,

-Leisure in the magnificent garden
+Enjoy leisure in a magnificent garden

 Trianon Palace, loved by Marie Antoinette

-A small town built for a queen
+A small village built for the queen

 address :